kbase/narrative/docs/design/job_architecture.md

   * `job_id`
   * `jobState` - see [Job output state](#job-output-state) below for the detailed structure
   * `outputWidgetInfo` - the parameters to send to output widgets, generated from the app specifications and job output.
 This is only available for completed jobs and is set to null otherwise.
+  * `last_checked` - timestamp in ns added at comm sending time

-In case of error, the response has instead the keys:
+In case of per-input-job-ID error, the response has instead the keys:
   * `job_id`
   * `error` - brief message explaining the issue
+  * `last_checked` - timestamp in ns added at comm sending time

+In case that all valid jobs were filtered out by the `ts` input from the frontend, there will be a job-ID-to-job-state pattern breaking key-value pair keyed by "error" with a state keyed by:
+  * `error` - "No updated jobs"
+  * `last_checked` - timestamp in ns added at comm sending time

 Sample response JSON:
 ```js